 Following the FCA test case (FCA v Arch EWHC Comm 2448, UKSC 1) the Court is seeking to monitor other COVID-19 Business Interruption cases under a sub-list directed by Butcher J (with Cockerill J’s support).

 It is currently aware of eight live cases in that category.
-Several of these cases are at an early stage.
-The court will not publish details of the commencement or progress of such cases until there has been a public hearing in each case.
+One of the cases previously being managed as part of this list (Parkdean Resorts v Axis, CL-2020-000469) has settled.
+The court will not ordinarily publish details of the commencement or progress of such cases until there has been a public hearing in each case.